 Ricoh 35 EFS: Final Verdict

 Overall, I have enjoyed shooting with the Ricoh 35 EFS.
 It is simple to use, yet it also leaves enough room for learning.
-With the Olympus AF-1, for example, pretty much every feature is automatic.
-The Ricoh 35 EFS at least has some additional knobs and wheels to turn before the automation starts, which can be a good opportunity for beginners to learn more about film.
-Or, an opportunity for intermediates and pros to push and pull their film.
+With the point-and-shoot Olympus AF-1, for example, pretty much every feature is automatic.
+Meanwhile, the Ricoh 35 EFS has some additional knobs and wheels to turn before shooting an image, which can be a good learning opportunity for beginners.
+This, however, can be a double-edged sword.